Nurturing Mental Well-being in Adolescents this time

 • Punching and pounding fists

-• The uncontrolled movement of heads or body parts against walls constitutes a dangerous behavior.
+• Shaking of the heads or parts of the body uncontrollably against walls is a hazardous action.

 • Biting and yanking hair